 Signing up to 40:40 Vision demonstrates our long-term commitment to workplace gender equality and demonstrates our values of Support Each Other and Grow Our People.
 40:40 Vision is a way we can further align to the United Nations Sustainable Development Goal (SDG5) - to achieve gender equity and empower all women and girls.

-We have set our goals to reach the 40:40 Vision target of 40% women in the following way.
+We have set our goals to reach the 40:40 Vision target of 40% women in our Executive Leadership Team and also to the composition of the Board in the following way.